 Cal.
 June 1, 2023) was denied on September 5, 2023.
 On February 20, 2024, the parties filed a Notice of Settlement to notify the court that the parties have agreed to settle the matter on an individual, non-class basis.
-The plaintiffs will file a Stipulation of Dismissal upon finalization of the settlement agreement.
+The Court granted the plaintiffs' Stipulation of Dismissal on July 2, 2024.

-As of March 31, 2024 and December 31, 2023, the Company was not subject to any other currently pending legal matters or claims that based on its current evaluation are expected to have a material adverse effect on its financial position, results of operations, or cash flows should such matters be resolved unfavorably.
+As of June 30, 2024 and December 31, 2023, the Company was not subject to any other currently pending legal matters or claims that based on its current evaluation are expected to have a material adverse effect on its financial position, results of operations, or cash flows should such matters be resolved unfavorably.